 We are happy to consider submissions for our comment section.
-Please send an email outlining the key messages of your piece to our comment editor Carl Brown at email@example.com.
+Please send an email outlining the key messages of your piece to our comment editor Pete Apps at firstname.lastname@example.org.

 We will then take a view as to whether we want you to write the piece for Inside Housing and we will give you a deadline for submission.
 We reserve the right to edit or cut down your piece but any substantial changes will be discussed with you prior to publication.

 Each week a selection of our comment pieces are also chosen to appear in the weekly printed edition of Inside Housing.